 - Antecedent and consequential strategies to produce positive outcomes

-- Manipulatives and hands on materials beyond worksheets and writing tasks
+- Manipulatives and hands-on material beyond worksheets and writing tasks

 - Visual schedules and supports